shrued/daxi/README.md

 - Mood Tracking Board to record the user's mood everyday represented by 5 colors on a calendar using their input
 - Reflection to allow the user to enter a question today and be asked the same question in exactly one year
 - Mood Path to ask the user to answer the set of same questions everyday in order to draw up a pattern
-- Articles to help the user cope with mental health issues
+- Articles to help the user cope with mental health issues (we made our own API for this feature)
 - Therapy section to provide the user with professional online help

 ## Future applications